victorlga/victorlga/README.md

 ## **Hobbies & Fun**

-Enjoying to learn OCaml, Clojure and functional programming in general.
+Enjoying to learn Rust, OCaml, and functional programming in general.

 ---